 A victim mentality is one in which someone blames others for what happens or has happened in their world.
-It can also be considered a person who thinks the future only holds bad things for them or they are “unlucky.”
-It’s buying into and believing that circumstances are beyond your control.
+A victim mentality probably also affects a person who thinks the future only holds bad things for them or they are unlucky.
+Victim mentality is buying into and believing that circumstances are beyond your control.

 5 Ways to Change Your Victim Mentality

-- Acknowledge.
 Many of the reasons for playing the role of victim are due it being reinforced by others.
-Receiving pity from others may not seem like a positive experience, but in essence that’s what we are doing when we don’t take personal responsibility, we try and get others to feel pain for us or with us.
-Make a list of some of the areas in your life you would like to take more control over, and problem solve solutions.
+Receiving pity from others may not seem like a positive experience, but in essence that’s what we are doing when we don’t take personal responsibility.
+Instead, we try to get others to feel pain for us or with us.
+Make a list of some of the areas in your life you would like to take more control over, then problem-solve.

-- Gratitude.
 Rather than focusing on what you don’t have or what happened that has kept you locked into this role, look at everything you do have.
 Take a moment to see what you have learned about yourself from these experiences.
 Ask yourself what beautiful outcomes have been created by past situations that may not have appeared to be in your best interest, but have created the you that you are today.
-Think of all that you have to be grateful for and often times your focus will be on the positive not the negative.

 Emily is the author of Express Yourself: A Teen Girls Guide to Speaking Up and Being Who You Are.You can visit Emily’s Guidance Girl website.
 You can also find her on Facebook, Google+ and Twitter.